mrtnzrm2/ELK/README.md

  There are several community detection algorithms for different network classes.
 However, finding communities in **dense**, **directed**, and **heterogeneous weight** distribution networks, as the macaque retrograde tract-tracing network (Markov et al. 2011 and 2012), is still an open question since it is not clear what a community means in such complex system.
 Therefore, we started to work on an algorithm to overcome the challenges of identifying communities in this type of network.

 Our journey led us to the link community algorithm, which has many essential features, such as assigning nodes to multiple clusters.
-Nevertheless, to make it work in anatomical neural networks, we had to add several features to the algorithm.
+Nevertheless, we had to add several features to the algorithm to make it work in anatomical neural networks.
 We have baptized the algorithm **ELK** to distinguish it from the original.
-However, the new features allow the usage of the algorithm to cortical networks, and, in general, any (un)directed, sparse/dense, (un)weighted, and simple network (without self-loops and multiple links between the same nodes).
+However, the new features allow the usage of the algorithm to cortical networks and, in general, any (un)directed, sparse/dense, (un)weighted, and simple network (without self-loops and multiple links between the same nodes).

 ## New features
 We had to add several pieces to improve the link community algorithm to use it in more general networks.
 The most important are the following:

 1. **Novel link neighborhood concepts**: We introduce novel link neighborhood definitions for directed graphs.
 Our interpretation diverges from the literature, especially the definition of line digraphs.
 The new criteria have many graph-theoretical implications that are still undiscovered.

-2. **Node community dendrogram**: Link communities, when introduced, were exciting since nodes naturally can belong to multiple groups through their links.
+2. **Node community dendrogram**: Link communities, when introduced, was exciting since nodes naturally can belong to multiple groups through their links.
 This property is natural in many social, economic, and biological networks.
-However, interpreting link communities is not obvious, and associated node community structures are needed to understand the network's structure.
+However, interpreting link communities is not apparent, and associated node community structures are needed to understand the network's structure.

 We made an algorithm that projects the link merging process to a node merging process, allowing one to obtain a node community dendrogram that significantly simplifies the search for meaningful clusters.
 This tactic solves the problem since a hierarchy is the data structure that allows nodes to belong to one group at a level or split up into several in another, preserving the original intention of link communities to partition the nodes into several groups or **covers**.